-- Use only ONE space after a period (this is the new accepted style; see this article to find out why).
+- Use only ONE space after a period (this is the newly accepted style; see this article to find out why).

 - Note that PBLWorks capitalizes “Project Based Learning” with no hyphen.

 - Do not embed images within the text; put them at the end and we will add them.

 - Do not indent a new paragraph; use one line break to indicate it.

-- If you include a link to the Web, make it imbedded in the word(s) that refer to it, not by saying “here” or by giving the url.
+- If you include a link to the Web, make it embedded in the word(s) that refer to it, not by saying “here” or by giving the url.

 Upon submission, review and approval, PBLWorks will publish the article to pblworks.org.
 PBLWorks reserves the right to refuse content and remove links and bios from submitted posts.

 PBLWorks does not compensate the authors of guest posts or articles.
 Compensation is given only to our team of PBLWorks National Faculty bloggers, who are also bound by the terms of the applicable Memorandum of Understanding and corresponding Exhibits.

 Terms and Disclosure

-PBLWorks reserves the right to edit content, spelling, grammar, etc. PBLWorks reserves the right to refuse to publish any works submitted for review for any reasons, which it is not obligated to disclose to the guest author.
+PBLWorks reserves the right to edit content, spelling, grammar, etc. PBLWorks reserves the right to refuse to publish any works submitted for review for any reason, which it is not obligated to disclose to the guest author.
 Reasons for rejecting a guest article include, but are not limited, to the following:

 - Inaccurate information or facts